Turtle Lake (Saskatchewan): Communities

+With over 1,500 cabins, Turtle Lake is dotted with several lakeside communities of cabin owners, including (clockwise from the north-east) Turtle View (which is an amalgamation of Turtle Lake Lodge and Indian Point – Golden Sands), Sunset View Beach, Evergreen Acres, Turtle Lake South Bay, Kopp's Kove, Aspen Cove, Parkland Beach, Powm Beach, Kivimaa-Moonlight Bay, and Horseshoe Bay.
+The Thunderchild 115C Indian reserve is on the north-western shore adjacent to Horseshoe Bay.
+Prior to 2010, Turtle Lake Lodge had a store and rental cabins with some facilities, since converted to residential lots.
+Prior to 2018, Moonlight Bay also had a small store with fuel sales available.
+Since those closures, South Bay is the only beach on the lake with store / gas / restaurant & lounge operations, open seasonally during summer.

+Recreation

+Along Turtle Lake's shores are campgrounds, parks, golf courses, resorts, beaches, boat launches, and other amenities geared towards recreation.

+Turtle Lake Recreation Site (53.6157°N 108.5826°W) is a 266-acre park on the north-eastern shore.
+It has a small campground, beach, and a boat launch.
+At the southern end of the lake is the 10-acre Turtle River Campground.
+It is in the community of Turtle Lake South Bay and adjacent to Turtlelake River.
+It has cabin rentals and a campground.

+On the lake's eastern shore, between Indian Point – Golden Sands and Turtle Lake Lodge, is the 112-acre Turtle Lake Nature Sanctuary.
+The sanctuary has trails for wildlife viewing, hiking, cycling, and cross-country skiing.

+Near Powm Beach is the 18-hole Blueberry Hill Golf Course and in Kivimaa-Moonlight Bay is the Kivimaa-Moonlight Bay mini golf.

+Fish species

-Turtle Lake has several species of fish, including Sturgeon, Northern Pike (Jackfish), Walleye, and Whitefish.
+Turtle Lake has several species of fish, including northern pike, walleye, perch, and whitefish.

-Fish Stocking
+Fish stocking

 The fish stocking program at Turtle Lake started in 1950, and has been ongoing with some regularity over the past 80 years.
 Two species have been the focus of the stocking program in an effort to bolster their populations: walleye and lake whitefish.

 Whitefish stocking started in 1927 and was discontinued in 1984.
 During this period, tens of millions of whitefish fry (newly hatched) were stocked.
-From 1932 – 1962, over 14 million walleye fry were stocked in the lake.
-The fisheries survey of 1964-65 indicated poor stocking success, so the stocking program was terminated.
+From 1932 to 1962, over 14 million walleye fry were stocked in the lake.
+The fisheries survey of 1964–65 indicated poor stocking success, so the stocking program was terminated.
 But due to high angler demand for walleye in the late 1960s, the walleye stocking program was re-introduced.
-From 1969 – 2004, another 22 million walleye fry as well as 461,300 walleye fingerlings (about 5 cm long) were stocked.
-Currently, Turtle Lake is stocked with approximately 500,000 walleye fry each spring.
+From 1969 to 2004, another 22 million walleye fry as well as 461,300 walleye fingerlings (about 5 cm long) were stocked.

-Wildlife

-There are many species of land animals in the Turtle Lake area ranging from squirrels, rabbits, and skunks to deer, moose, and the occasional black bear.
-The Black Bear occasionally eats fish from that lake and many lakes near there.